jhimberg/paavodata/README.md

 Aggredation is weighted.
 The weighting attribute (usually total number of people) is found in `.$paavo.vars`.

-### Result Data frames
+### Result Data frame fields

+Output contains the following fields
  - `.$counts`
    - original data for `pono.level == 5`
    - three aggredates version of the data for each year
- - `.$proportions` counts in .$counts` normalised into proportions.
+ - `.$proportions` contains `.$counts` normalised into proportions.
 The normalising variable is indicated in `.$paavo.vars`
- - `.$paavo.var` information on variables, normalisation and offset between the year (version) of Paavo-data and the actual year of data collection
+ - `.$paavo.var` information on variables, normalisation and offset between the year (=version) of Paavo-data and the *actual year of data collection* for the variable

-(Note the data frame contains also a few continuous variables such as average age or income, these are averaged not summed)
+Note: the data frame contains also a few continuous variables such as average age or income, these are averaged not summed

 ## Map

-There is an example for plotting a map (using any of the aggregation levels) by `map_fi_zipcodeareas.R` using polygons in `pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0).
+There is an example (`utilities.R`) for plotting a map (using any of the aggregation levels) by `map_fi_zipcodeareas.R` using polygons in `pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0).
 The zip code polygons from Duukkis http://www.palomaki.info/apps/pnro/ have been converted into a data frame that can be used by ggplot2 function `geom_polygon`.

-Cons: It lacks some of the newer zipcodes.
-Pros: the polygons are  reducted compared to the Statistics Finlans polygons that contain too detailed map of archipelago / lake area and makes rendering slow.
+  - Cons: It lacks some of the newer zipcodes.
+  - Pros: the polygons are reducted compared to the polygons that comes with Paavo-data: they contain a detailed map of archipelago / lake area and make rendering slow.